Mythology Baby Names Fit for a Goddess or Titan

 Hera is a girl’s name of Greek myth origin, meaning “hero.”
 Hera is the Queen of the Gods and the wife and sister of Zeus.
 She is also known as the goddess of marriage & birth.

-Similar names: Hermione, Hestia, Ianthe
+Similar names: Hermione

 Iris